 Occasionally, Goldendoodles and other dogs will smell bad in a way that is stronger than usual, does not appear to come from an outside source, and will not dissipate over time or with good washing and grooming.
 Foul, persistent odors emanating from their skin, breath, or other parts of the body may be indicative of a medical problem.

 We all get morning breath from time to time, and your Goldendoodle’s mouth probably is never going to smell minty fresh on its own, but neither should your dog panting in your face make you have to turn your head in disgust.
-Particularly bad breath is a sign of dental and gum disease, which is sadly very common in dogs and cats as the majority of them suffer from it at some point in their lives.
+Particularly bad breath is a sign of dental issues and gum disease, which is sadly very common in dogs and cats as the majority of them suffer from it at some point in their lives.

 Anal Sacs and Excessive Flatulence